 Access to labour

-The NFU is also looking at access to labour concerns which are mounting, particularly in the horticulture sector with fears that travel restrictions will prevent migrant workers from coming to the UK – click here for an NFU update and insight on this.
+The NFU continues to work on access to labour concerns – click here for an NFU update and insight on this.
 We are actively engaging with government to seek solutions to these emerging areas of concern.
 Some suggestions already made centre around getting seasonal horticultural workers recognised as essential workers, looking at all options to enable migrant workers to still come from abroad and re-routing workers from other sectors where work is no longer available due to the impact of COVID-19.

 Extension of visas for those who cannot travel home